 - Ankle-Brachial Index (ABI).
 A test to compare the blood pressure measured at the ankle with the blood pressure measured at the arm to determine if there is also arterial insufficiency.

 - Doppler ultrasonography.
-A noninvasive test to estimate the blood flow by bouncing high-frequency sound waves (ultrasound) off circulating red blood cells.
+A noninvasive test estimates blood flow by bouncing high-frequency sound waves (ultrasound) off circulating red blood cells.
 (A regular ultrasound uses sound waves to produce images but cannot show blood flow.)

 - Venography.
 Using X-rays with an intravenous (IV) contrast dye to visualize the veins.
 The dye causes the blood vessels to appear opaque on the X-ray image, allowing the doctor to see the blood vessels.
-This is one of the more accurate tests to diagnose deep vein thrombosis (DVT), as well as other abnormalities.
+This is one of the more accurate tests to diagnose deep vein thrombosis (DVT) and other abnormalities.

 Sometimes, an ulcer can lead to serious skin and bone infections.
 In rare cases, a venous ulcer can lead to skin cancer.